 8.3 Special baggage

-Sports equipment (such as, without limitation, skiing equipment, golf bags, surf boards and windsurf sets), musical instruments and oversized Baggage in general may be carried on the Carrier’s flights as Checked Baggage, subject to the prior payment at the airport of the relevant supplementary charges (as detailed here).
+Sports equipment (such as, without limitation, skiing equipment, golf bags, surf boards and windsurf sets), musical instruments and oversized Baggage in general may be carried on the Carrier’s flights as Checked Baggage, subject to the prior payment at the airport of the relevant supplementary charges (as detailed in the table below).
 The amount of the supplementary charges varies according to the type of Baggage.
-The carriage of special Baggage must be reported at least 2 days before the flight departure to the travel agency or by writing directly to our dedicated team, and it is always conditioned upon space/weight availability.
+The carriage of special Baggage must be reported at least 2 days before the flight departure to the travel agency or by writing directly to the email email@example.com, and it is always conditioned upon space/weight availability.

 Golf bags, snow and water skis, fishing rods, windsurf / kite surf / surf / body board, bicycles, diving equipment, pets in Cabin (PETC) on short and medium-haul flights: verify here prices and conditions.